CodeServant/studies/README.md

 <p>This is project of a dictionary server that returns translation of a word <br>
 client sends request in {"polish word","lang code", port}.
 Server gets the request and resend it to a proper language server such as English Server with following syntax {"polish word", client address, client port}.
 Project consists very primitive GUI for the client.</p>

+<h2>subscribers</h2>
+<p>There are 2 types of clients: subscribers and admin client.
+The subscriber can subscribe a topic and unsubscribe it.
+Admin client can manage the topics and write informations about topics.
+Then the subscribers are beeing alerted when some new info have been published on the server.</p>
+<p>This project uses Selectors to serve multiple Clients.
+I've made some automated tests in JUNIT as a result of developments proccess.
+The Main class of the server is subscribers.Zad1.Server.java and the clients GUIs are in package subscribers.Zad1.gui</p>
 </body>